Automobile brands: past experience is your undoing

 Only later did I learn that the “new wreck” we were about to dive to, which sank a few weeks earlier, was owned and captained by the very same captain who piloted our boat that day.
 With all earnestness, he attempted to get us a close as possible to the very treacherous rock cropping that caused the disaster a few weeks before.

-I was struck yesterday, while watching what seemed like an endless stream of automobile commercials, that this same insanity of repeated mistakes marks and defines the automakers and their delivery of the brand message.
+I was struck yesterday, while watching what seemed like an endless stream of automobile commercials, that this same insanity of repeated mistakes marks and defines the automobile brands and their delivery of a message.
 All of the campaigns look alike, all have the same tempo and feel, and all leave me completely lost as to which brand sponsored which spots.

-The reason for this is because the auto manufacturers insist on hiring agencies with prior experience or brand companies with a list of auto brands as long as their arms.
+The reason for this is because the automobile brands insist on hiring agencies with prior experience or brand companies with a list of automobile brands as long as their arms.
 They think there is no substitute for experience.
 They believe understanding their category is more important than understanding human beings.
 As a result, everything looks the same, smells the same and probably tastes the same.

 There is another corollary to my dive experience as well — you must be careful when you try to get as close to a past disaster as possible.
 If you look for a company with category experience, it will have a conflict of interests if it still works for a competitor and will be forbidden to take on your business.
 Or, they had a competitor in its roster and got fired from the account when expectations did not materialize.